bdsm/AimTux/README.md

 ## What is AimTux?

 AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
+100% working as of October 30th 2017 trust me no VAC

 ## Compiling